 The certificate must also meet our overarching documentary requirements.
 These are set out in the Minimum documentary and import declaration requirements policy.

-Note: Food safety management certificates are exempt from requiring consignment-specific links.
+Note: Food safety management certificates do not require consignment-specific links.

 Food requiring a certificate

-We will make a determination about what certificates we recognise for each food listed and provide this on the webpage for each food.
+We make a determination about what certificates we recognise and provide this on the webpage for each food.

-Food which requires a food safety management certificate from 9 November 2022:
+Foods which require a food safety management certificate are: